highruned/node-flash/readme.md

 ## WIP

 I'm not sure what I want to do with this.
 I just felt like laying it out.
-Not entirely working on Mac OS X (issues with Cocoa/SDL).
+Not entirely working, especially on Mac OS X (issues with Cocoa/SDL).

 ## Install: